egvelho/firebase-odm-experiment/README.md

-# A experiment with universal typescript end-to-end typed ODM for Firebase Realtime Database REST API.
+# An experiment with universal typescript end-to-end typed ODM for Firebase Realtime Database REST API.

 Experimental and incomplete code-first approach to represent and query a Firebase Realtime Database.
 The schema is generated based in a class with decorated properties, similar to what TypeORM does.
 The code is universal, which means that it can be used inside a REST API as a normal ODM with server permissions, or direct in the client, avoiding unnecessary load in the server to query simple data.